 Within Health, Hospital and Surgery checklists have been proven to save lives.

 This can be transferred to many different industries to offer the same benefits.
-It might not be aimed at saving lives but can be aimed at improving productivity, accountability, reduce errors and breaking jobs into small manageable tasks where no step can be missed and completed the same way every time.
+It might not be aimed at saving lives but can be aimed at improving productivity, accountability, reducing errors and breaking jobs into small manageable tasks where no step can be missed and completed the same way every time.